ITRS-Group/cordial/gdna/README.md

 ## Getting Started

-The easiest way to get GDNA up and running is using docker.
-We show you how to use _docker compose_ to get up and running in minutes as well as making future updates simple to deploy.
-You can also run GDNA as a stand-alone process, but that takes a little more effort.
+The easiest way to get GDNA up and running is using _docker compose_.
+We show you how to use _docker compose_ to get up and running in minutes as well as making future updates easier to deploy.
+You can also run GDNA as a stand-alone process without _docker_, but that takes a little more effort.
 Both of these methods are described below.

 > 💡 All the commands used to manage Geneos in this guide rely on the [`geneos`](../tools/geneos/) program.
 If you use other tools to manage your Geneos environment then you will need to adapt the examples below.
 >